Table of Contents

 How is the recovery after a tongue-tie release / frenulotomy?

 Minimal bleeding is expected and the baby should breastfeed immediately after the procedure, which helps to soothe him/her.
-After the tongue-tie release, you should feel breastfeeding is easier and less painful on the nipple.
+After the tongue-tie release, the mother should feel breastfeeding is easier and less painful on the nipple.

 Does lip tie affect breast feeding?

 Lip tie is a shortened band of tissue affecting the inner surface of the lip, and the upper lip tends to be more involved as compared with the lower lip.
-Currently there is no good evidence to suggest lip tie affects breast feeding.
-The only studies that showed possible benefit were a lip-tie release combined with a tongue-tie release.
-I would not recommend an isolated lip-tie release to aid breastfeeding.
+Currently there is no good evidence to suggest lip tie affects breast feeding3.
+I do not recommend a lip-tie release to aid breastfeeding.

 Are there alternatives to a tongue-tie release?